 PROGRAM OVERVIEW

-The exhibitions program will offer significant opportunities and resources providing time, care, and space for those we work with.
-Exhibitions will be developed holistically, in cooperation and in parity with our wider discursive and curatorial programs, and will always be an expression of ongoing research and inquiry.
-With this in mind our exhibition program will remain decentralised, acting instead as a link between scholarship, cultural work, artistic practices, and activism.
+CARA’s exhibition program offers significant opportunities and resources, providing time, care, and space for those with whom we work.
+Exhibitions are developed holistically, in cooperation and in parity with our wider discursive and curatorial programs, and are an expression of ongoing research and inquiry.
+With this in mind, our exhibition program is decentralised, acting as a link between scholarship, cultural work, artistic practices, and activism.

-The program will be formed of newly commissioned works in both solo and group exhibitions, archival and retrospective shows, and visual, sonic, discursive or experimental outcomes emerging from our research.
-It will also be in close conversation with new proposals and outcomes from across our broader programs that may seek to find form within the space.
+The program is formed of newly commissioned works in both solo and group exhibitions; archival and retrospective shows; and visual, sonic, discursive, or experimental outcomes emerging from our research.
+It is formed in close conversation with new proposals and outcomes from across our broader programs that seek to find form within the space.

-CARA’s Public Programs are central to the development of both individual and collective practice and to the organization as a whole.
-Our team, fellows, artists, writers, and scholars will cooperate to organize public events of all forms, which will deepen communication across our programs based within the building; our collaborations forming within our locale in New York; and our longstanding and forthcoming partnerships beyond.
-The Public Program will always seek to question and develop models of learning and sharing that pursue the radical potentials and resonances of internationalism, asking what this can mean for evolving conceptions of solidarity, polyvocality, and interdependence.
-Both reflecting and continually renewing CARA’s deep focus on nurturing process, they will variously consider how transformative movements and struggles can locate, unveil, and overturn dominant categories of being that might otherwise delineate our capacity to learn and to grow together.
+CARA’s public programs are central to the development of both individual and collective practice and to the organization as a whole.
+Our team, fellows, artists, writers, and scholars cooperate to organize public events of all forms, which deepen communication across our programs based within the building; our collaborations forming within our locale in New York; and our longstanding and forthcoming partnerships beyond.
+The public program seeks to question and develop models of learning and sharing that pursue the radical potentials and resonances of internationalism, asking what this can mean for evolving conceptions of solidarity, polyvocality, and interdependence.
+Both reflecting and continually renewing CARA’s deep focus on nurturing process, they variously consider how transformative movements and struggles can locate, unveil, and overturn dominant categories of being that might otherwise delineate our capacity to learn and to grow together.

 Publications